Don's Plum: Production

-Much of the film is improvised.
+Much of the film was improvised.
 DiCaprio and Maguire were paid $575 per day to appear in the film.

 Release issues

 DiCaprio and Maguire were opposed to having the film released.
-They claimed the film was pitched to them as a short film but was later re-edited into a feature-length film.
+They claimed the film was pitched to them as a short film but was later edited into a feature-length film.
 Producer David Stutman said Maguire opposed the film's release due to his improvised performance revealing too much about him.
 Stutman filed a lawsuit in 1998 against DiCaprio and Maguire.
 They settled on allowing the film to be released outside the U.S. and Canada, and had some scenes removed.

 Free streaming

 In 2014, Dale Wheatley published an open letter to DiCaprio on the website freedonsplum.com, giving his take on the history of the film and the ensuing legal issues.
-Wheatley also uploaded the film to the website so that it could be streamed for free.
+Wheatley also uploaded the film to the website so it could be streamed for free.
 It was removed in January 2016 after a third-party notification by DiCaprio and Maguire claiming infringement.
-Wheatley made the following statement to Fox News: "It saddens me deeply that in 2016 we witness the senseless oppression of film and art by one of America's most beloved actors".
-"While the world celebrates — and certainly Americans celebrate — his great achievements in cinema, he chooses to use an iron fist to suppress the work of many other artists including him in a film made 20 years ago."
+Wheatley made the following statement to Fox News: "It saddens me deeply that in 2016 we witness the senseless oppression of film and art by one of America's most beloved actors.
+While the world celebrates — and certainly Americans celebrate — his great achievements in cinema, he chooses to use an iron fist to suppress the work of many other artists including him in a film made 20 years ago."

 Reception

-It premiered on 10 February 2001, in Berlin.
+It premiered on 10 February 2001 in Berlin.

 Time Out New York writer Mike D'Angelo called it "the best film [I saw] in Berlin".

-Variety called it an "unpleasant and tedious ensemble."
+Variety called it an "unpleasant and tedious ensemble".